Galxe/identity-protocol/README.md

 # Galxe Identity Protocol x ZKVerify

-This project was developed for the ZKVerify online hackathon.
+This project is developed for the ZKVerify online hackathon.
 It's a fork of the Galxe Identity Protocol [repository](https://github.com/galxe-identity-protocol/tutorial).
 You can find the original README [here](README-ORIGINAL.md).

 The files modified for the hackathon are:
 - [`src/useZkVerify.ts`](apps/tutorial/src/useZkVerify.ts)